thegreatpissant/magoo/README.md

 This example currently only pilots the SpaceX iss-sim, https://iss-sim.spacex.com/

-Edit window for your bot script\
+Edit window for your bot script
 Includes live reload of the bot script (hit start bot)\
 Popup window with the current exposed values\

+Edit your script in your favorite text editor\
+Copy and paste your script into the 'Edit script' window\
+Click run bot to load your newly pasted script.\
+Any errors in the script will be printed to stdout.

 `python -m venv venv`